-Another favourite piece, ‘Party time’, has the table laid with nostalgic children’s party food inspired by Naomi”s grandmother’s bold and often challenging edible creations.
+Another favourite piece, ‘Party time’, has the table laid with nostalgic children’s party food inspired by the artist's grandmother’s bold and often challenging edible creations.

 Based on Alice in Wonderland.
 Sadly, I’m missing most of this collection with the big ones selling before I got a chance to photograph them.
 The ‘Caterpillar’ (the one you see here used the wonderful Nava as my model.
 An artist, ceramicist and all outstanding individual.